DataResponsibly/SynRD/README.md

 Citation: `Rosenblatt, L., Holovenko, A., Rumezhak, T., Stadnik, A., Herman, B., Stoyanovich, J., & Howe, B. (2022).
 Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy. arXiv preprint arXiv:2208.12700.` (under review)

 ## Installing the benchmark
-The benchmark is currently still in `beta-0.1`.
+The benchmark is currently in `beta-0.1`.
 Still, you can install the development version by running the following commands:
 1. Create your preferred package management environment with `python=3.7` (for example, `conda create -n "synrd" python=3.7`)
 2. `git clone https://github.com/DataResponsibly/SynRD.git`
 3. `cd SynRD`